CATALOGUE RAISONNÉ

 Sheet Size: 14,1 x 10,5

-Date Taken: December 6th 2021
+Date Taken: December 6, 2021

-This ex libris is described in the ex libris catalog of the Gutenberg Museum Mainz under number 10027, which confirms its authorship.
+This ex libris is described in the ex libris catalogue of the Gutenberg Museum Mainz under number 10027, which confirms its authorship.
 Additionally, the artist's monogram can be found in the lower left corner.
-In 1906, Bô Yin Râ published the series 'Phantasien', consisting of 20 symbolic pen drawings, through the Berlin publishing house 'Wilhelm Kraus'.
+In 1906, Bô Yin Râ published the series Phantasien, consisting of 20 symbolic pen drawings, through the Berlin publishing house 'Wilhelm Kraus'.
 It is reasonable to assume that the creation of this ex libris also dates to around that time.

 Note: In the reproduction of this print an ink spot has been retouched outside of the drawing at the top left.